 Before the Portuguese invaded Goa in the 1500s, Goa was under the rule of the Muslim ruler Adil Shah.
 While Adil Shah built a number of forts for himself, after the Portuguese takeover, they modified some forts to suit their needs.
 Thus every fort in Goa has a rich cultural and architectural significance.
-Chapora fort, Aguada fort, Tiracol fort and Reis Magos fort are the forts located in North Goa.
-On the other hand, Cabo de Rama fort is a well-known fort located in the South Goa district.
-Each of these fort offer spectacular views of the ocean.
+Chapora Fort, Aguada Fort, Tiracol Fort, and Reis Magos Fort are the forts located in North Goa.
+On the other hand, Cabo de Rama Fort is a well-known fort located in the South Goa district.
+Each of these forts offers spectacular views of the ocean.
 While Chapora fort and Cabo de Rama fort don’t have any timings, since they are cliff-top ruined forts, Aguada fort and Reis Magos fort are open from the morning till 5.30 pm in the evening.
-Tiracol fort, on the contrary, has been converted to the Fort Tiracol Heritage Hotel.
-You can book a stay here to live in a palace, dine with insane ocean views for company and to escape the hustle bustle of the crowds.
+Tiracol Fort, on the contrary, has been converted to the Fort Tiracol Heritage Hotel.
+You can book a stay here to live in a palace, dine with insane ocean views and to escape the hustle-bustle of the crowds.

 Divar Island near Old Goa

 While Old Goa may be known for the Old Goa church, there is, in fact, a lot more to do in Old Goa that only the locals know about.
 Whether it’s a hilltop chapel with a view of the river and islands, a hauntingly beautiful ruined church complex or a restaurant right next to the river, Old Goa has lots waiting to be discovered.
-You can take a half day trip to Old Goa from Panjim, which is the closest city.
-Take a look at my post on all the places to visit in Old Goa to find out more.
+You can take a half-day trip to Old Goa from Panjim, which is the closest city.
+Take a look at my post on all the places to visit in Old Goa to discover the hidden gems of Old Goa!

 Panjim or Panaji is the ever-lively capital city of Goa.
 While one might wonder if there’s hardly anything to do in Panjim, as a matter of fact, there are lots of things to do in Panjim.
-Whether it’s the famous Panjim church, Dona Paula jetty, Miramar beach, the chaat street of Miramar, the colourburst region of Fontainhas, there are so many popular as well as offbeat things to do in Panjim.
-Read my guide to Panjim city which contains all the top places to visit in Panjim, events, festivals and lots more.
+Whether it’s the famous Panjim church, Dona Paula jetty, Miramar beach, the chaat street of Miramar, the colour burst region of Fontainhas, there are so many popular as well as offbeat things to do in Panjim.
+Read this travel guide to Panjim city which contains all the top places to visit in Panjim, events, festivals and lots more.

 Lately, more and more people are inspired to explore Goa beyond the beaches.
-Consequently, people are driven to explore offbeat places in Goa - such as the temples, the lesser-known churches, islands, lakes etc. If you too are keen on exploring another side of Goa, take a look at my post on the offbeat places in Goa.
+Consequently, people are driven to explore offbeat places in Goa - such as the temples, the lesser-known churches, islands, lakes etc. If you too are keen on exploring another side of Goa, take a look at this blog post on the 17 best offbeat places in Goa.